 I love soup.
 It’s such a comforting meal with endless variation options.
 Homemade soup = true soul food.

-When I was little, a typical warm lunch would always consist of soup as a starter and then a main.
+I grew up with a typical warm lunch that always consisted of soup as a starter and a main.

 Often times the soup itself was filling enough and because there are so many different kinds of soup, there was always something new to look forward to.